enyachoke/hoolahoops/README.md

 * Code Quality
 Please try to keep the code as clean as possible.
 Avoid duplicating code whereever possible and keep your code dry.

+* Working on a feature/issue
+Please create a new branch with the name like 20_implement_labels and push that to the repo.
+After that create a pull request